McKownville

 Streets indicates that there is a perched water table in this area,

-new large apartment blocks at the west side of Fuller Road, and the
+apartment blocks at the west side of Fuller Road, and the

 construction of the foundations of these large buildings, and